 Designing for karst requires accepting that the subsurface system is, in most practical respects, unmappable at the resolution needed for conventional stormwater calculations.
 You will not drill enough borings.
 You will not run enough tracer tests.
 The system is too complex, too spatially variable, and too expensive to characterize at engineering precision.
 This is not a failure of investigation effort.
 It is a fundamental property of the terrain.

-First, work with the recharge, not against it.
+What this means in practice: work with the recharge, not against it.
 In non-karst terrain, stormwater engineering is largely about preventing infiltration and managing surface flow.
 In karst, the terrain wants to infiltrate.
-Designs that work with that tendency, directing runoff to stable recharge zones, using infiltration-based practices in appropriate locations, avoiding impervious cover over high-recharge areas, tend to perform better than designs that try to collect and convey everything on the surface.
+Designs that work with that tendency tend to perform better than designs that try to collect and convey everything on the surface.

-Third, be conservative about contributing areas.
+Be conservative about contributing areas.
 When in doubt, assume your watershed is larger than the topography suggests.
 The consequences of undersizing infrastructure because you underestimated the contributing area in karst are worse than the consequences of mild oversizing.

-Fourth, involve a karst geologist.
+Involve a karst geologist.
 This is not a standard stormwater problem, and it should not be treated as one.
 The subsurface characterization work that informs a karst stormwater design requires expertise that goes well beyond what most civil engineers carry in their toolkit.

 The water will find the cave.
 It always does.
 The question is whether we account for that in advance or discover it after the fact.